-Explanation of Antiparticles by Ron Kurtus - Succeed in Understanding Physics.
-Key words: physical science, chemistry, subatomic, particles, mass, electrical charge, radioactive, electron, positron, proton, antiproton, neutron, antineutron, quark, antiquark, isotope, Positron Emission Tomography, PET scan, School for Champions.
+Key words: Antiparticles, Physics, physical science, chemistry, subatomic, particles, mass, electrical charge, radioactive, electron, positron, proton, antiproton, neutron, antineutron, quark, antiquark, isotope, Positron Emission Tomography, PET scan, Ron Kurtus, School for Champions.
 Copyright © Restrictions

-Antiparticles are subatomic particles that have the same mass and characteristics of a standard particle, but they have the opposite electric charge.
+Antiparticles are subatomic particles that have the same mass and characteristics of a standard particle, except that they have the opposite electric charge.
 For example, an antiproton is just like a proton, except that it has a negative (−) electric charge instead of a positive (+) charge.

-Antiparticles are created from high-energy collisions and from radioactive decay.
+Antiparticles can be created from high-energy collisions and through radioactive decay.
 When antiparticles come in contact with their counterpart particles of matter, they often annihilate each other and give off energy in the form of radiation.
 The PET scan is an application of antiparticles in the area of health care.

 Questions you may have include:

 - How are they created and destroyed?

 - Is there a practical use for antiparticles?